Utah

 EdChoice Expert Feedback

-- Income Limit: None, Priority given to previous ESA holders, siblings of ESA holders, and families under 200% x Poverty
+- Income Limit: None.
+Priority given to previous ESA holders, siblings of ESA holders, families under 200% x Federal Poverty Level, and families with income between 200% and 555% of the Federal Poverty Level.

 - Enrollment Cap: None

-- Testing Mandates: Parents may request testing through the program manager.
+- Testing Mandates: None.
+Parents may request testing through the program manager.

 - Only use funds for qualified expenses under Utah Code 53F-6-401.